mathspp/mathspp/pages/02.blog/24-game/item.en.md

  - the only operations available are addition, subtraction, multiplication and division;
  - operations may be used repeatedly or not at all;
  - operation precedence can be manipulated by the use of parentheses;
- - no "clever tricks" should be used, only simple arithmetics.
+ - no "clever tricks" should be used, only simple arithmetic.

 #### Examples